-To invest in the Murdoch Clarke Mortgage Fund, complete the application form issued with this PDS (see page 49) and send or take it and your cheque to the Responsible Entity.
-Please make cheques payable to Murdoch Clarke Mortgage Fund.
+To invest in the Murdoch Clarke Mortgage Fund, complete the application form issued with this PDS (see page 49) and send or take it to the Responsible Entity.

 A 100 point identification check will be required.
 The Responsible Entity will verify the identity information you provide with the Issuer or Official Record Holder via third party systems for the purpose of verifying identity.